toyohashi6140/go_sql_builder/README.md

 	// If you want to use "between" operator, this function can be used.
 	// The arguments are the column name, A, B in order from the left.
-	// Now you can create statement " `column` Between A and B " condB, err := where.NewBetweens(
+	// Now you can create clause " `column` Between A and B " condB, err := where.NewBetweens(
 		where.AND,
 		where.NewBetween("entry_date", time.Date(2022, time.December, 20, 0, 0, 0, 0, time.Local), time.Now()),